Dispute Models

 Not every challenge should be equally easy.

 If challenges are costless and unconstrained, dispute can become a denial-of-service vector.
-If challenges are too expensive or too burdensome, then correction becomes mostly theoretical.
+If challenges are too expensive or too burdensome, correction becomes mostly theoretical.

 A serious dispute model therefore needs a carefully chosen burden of challenge.